Next of Kihn

 Next of Kihn is a 1978 studio album by American singer-songwriter Greg Kihn.
-It was the third and last album to be released under the name Greg Kihn before the group changed into The Greg Kihn Band in 1979.
+It was the third and last album to be released under the name Greg Kihn before the group changed into the Greg Kihn Band in 1979.

 Next of Kihn has a notable darker sound than its predecessors and features longer and more complex compositions.
 The album's centerpiece "Remember" was recorded live in one single take.

 Track listing

+All songs written by Greg Kihn, except "Everybody Else," which was written by Kihn and Rose Bimler (a.k.a.
+Matthew King Kaufman).